Five Days in El Nido: A Journal from the Most Beautiful Mess in the Philippines

 Day 1: Arrival and the Tricycle Gauntlet

-Flew into El Nido Airport (ENI) on a 19-seat prop plane from Manila.
-The flight is 80 minutes and costs 4,000-7,000 PHP ($70-123) one way on AirSWIFT — the only airline serving this tiny runway.
+You arrive at El Nido Airport (ENI) on a 19-seat prop plane from Manila.
+The flight runs 80 minutes and costs 4,000-7,000 PHP ($70-123) one way on AirSWIFT — the only airline serving this tiny runway.
 The alternative: fly to Puerto Princesa (PPS) on Cebu Pacific (much cheaper, 2,000-3,500 PHP / $35-62) and take a 5-6 hour van ride north (700-1,000 PHP / $12-18).

 El Nido town is small.
-One main road (Calle Hama), one beach (the town beach, which is fine for watching sunsets but not great for swimming), and a cluster of restaurants, dive shops, and tour operators.
+One main road (Calle Hama), one beach (the town beach, fine for watching sunsets but not great for swimming), and a cluster of restaurants, dive shops, and tour operators.

 Day 2: Tour A — The Lagoons